Alycse/tty-mania/README.md

 ## Note
 This was made exclusively for educational purposes!

-This is my first time writing in C and I created this to practice the language.
+This was my first time writing in C and I created this to practice the language.

 Feedback is very much welcome!
 I would love to know if I've done something wrong (or bad!)